johannesjo/ng-fab-form/README.md

 // default email-regex, set to false to deactivate overwrite
 emailRegex: /[a-z0-9!#$%&'*+/=?^_`{|}~-]+(?:\.[a-z0-9!#$%&'*+/=?^_`{|}~-]+)*@(?:[a-z0-9](?:[a-z0-9-]*[a-z0-9])?\.)+[a-z0-9](?:[a-z0-9-]*[a-z0-9])?/

-// in very rare cases (e.g. for some form-builders) your
+// in very rare cases (e.g. for some form-builders) your form
-// form controller might not be ready before your
+// controller might not be ready before your model-controllers are,
-// model-controllers are, for those instances
-// set this option to true
+// for those instances set this option to true
 watchForFormCtrl: false
 ```
 You can easily extend those configurations like this: